Please Note: Natural Candy Store is not responsible for melting or other damage caused by heat exposure during shipping.

 Does the order fit in a USPS Priority Mail Flat Rate Box?

 There are several USPS Flat Rate Boxes available ranging in price from $6.25 to $16.55, but the shipping calculator on the website isn't sophisticated enough to know when an order will fit in one.
 Cold Shipping Box insulation is available for some Flat Rate Box sizes, but it does reduce available space for candy significantly.
-All Priority Mail is best for small to medium-sized orders, and the 2-3 day transit time makes it a great option for East Coast destinations.
+All Priority Mail is best for small to medium-sized orders, and the 2-3 day transit time makes it a great option for Western US destinations.
 Shipping methods

 |•||Warm Weather 80: For destinations 89° and below.
 2 days in transit.
 Ships out Mon through Wed only. |